eeshansrivastava89/datascienceapps/PROJECT_HISTORY.md

 I am on phase 3 of my project .. please read through project_history.md in extreme detail so you understand where I am right now .. pay attention to working principles

-the previous AI assistant led me astray so I need you to get up to speed .. also explore the codebase of all 4 repos in the workspace (with "soma-") so you understand the code in context of my project history doc
+explore the codebase of all 4 repos in the workspace (with "soma-") so you understand the code in context of my project history doc

+the previous AI assistant helped me build a fastapi + plotly approach for data analysis and deployed the service as well

 ---
-soma-analytics is the one I need help with

-as you can see the architecture of my website is that I have an astro site, that is my portfolio with blog content, about content and landing pages for projects like the ab-simulator

-what I want is a separate repo for analytics and python analysis -- ideally I wanted to separate apis and complex stuff from just being able to work like a data scientist in a notebook querying supabase tables .. then being able to build whatever plots I want and render on the astro site

-before we do anything I need you to think through this problem on what's the long-term solution here

-i might do many projects in the future like this and just want minimal complexity of front-end stuff .. most of the time will be spend on the analysis

-take what the previous assistant tried to do with the fastapi + notebook + react approach but that was an incredible amount of overhead for me .. i don't want to manage react at all, i know nothing about it

-I do need real-time though .. the simulator is exactly supposed to have that .. as users complete puzzles, they see the analytics update in real time

-do your research and let me know if you have some good options